Comparison of MSS and Liquidity Grab - Trend Reversal & Optimal Entry/Exit

 How to Identify a Liquidity Grab?

-Liquidity Grab occurs in three major areas of the market: Support, Resistance, and Stop-Loss Levels.
+Liquidity Grab occurs in three major areas of the market: Support, Resistance, Stop-Loss and Take-Profit Levels.

 Retail traders often place sell orders around resistance levels and buy orders near support levels, with stop-losses positioned just beyond these zones.